MosheBerman/GiphyKit/Readme.md

-# GIPHYSearch
+# GiphyKit + Demo App

-A Giphy API client that shows trending and search results.
+A Giphy API framework and a demo client that shows trending and search results.

+This was done as an interview take-home prompt, so:
+- The contents of the Readme focuses interview-y things, not integration or documentation.
+- The code is pretty well documented, so look at it for more on that.
+- I haven't taken time to set up support for any package managers.
+Drop the GiphyKit folder into your project to use GiphyKit.

 ## Running It

 To run the giphy client, follow these steps:
 1. Check out this repo: `git clone https://github.com/MosheBerman/GiphyKit.git`
 2. Go to https://developers.giphy.com and set up an app, and grab your API key.
-3. In DashboardViewModel.swift, add your API key.
-(On line 20.)
+3. In APIKey.swift, add your key.
 4. Build and run.

 The demo app requires iOS 10.3 or later to run.